Dasharo/docs/docs/kb/fwupd.md

 === "QubesOS"

-    To use fwupdmgr on QubesOS, the program needs to be run on the `dom0` qube, and it requires an internet connection.
+    To use `fwupdmgr` on QubesOS, the program needs to be run on the `dom0` qube, and it requires an internet connection.
-    For that reason, a fwupdmgr wrapper for QubesOS exists, that sets up the network tunnels for the firmware update downloads to be possible from dom0.
+    For that reason, a `fwupdmgr` wrapper for QubesOS exists, that sets up the network tunnels for the firmware update downloads to be possible from `dom0`.
-    The qubes-fwupdmgr package should be installed out of the box.
+    The `qubes-fwupdmgr` package should be installed out of the box.
     Executing the command should print the help screen:

     ```bash